 In 2016, The American Lawyer named Mr. Casey a “Dealmaker of the Year” and “Transatlantic Corporate Dealmaker.”
-He has been recognized as one of the leading M&A practitioners by Chambers Global, Chambers USA, Legal 500 US, IFLR1000 and PLC Which Lawyer? and has been named to the Global M&A Network’s “Top 50: Global M&A Lawyers” list.
+He has also been recognized as one of the leading M&A practitioners by Chambers Global, Chambers USA, Legal 500 US, IFLR1000 and PLC Which Lawyer.

-- Dow Chemical in its $5 billion Reverse Morris Trust transaction with Olin for the Chlor-Alkali and Derivatives business, its negotiations of the $17.4 billion K-Dow joint venture with PIC of Kuwait and in the ensuing arbitration over PIC’s refusal to close in which Dow was awarded and was paid $2.16 billion in damages and costs; in its $4.8 billion strategic ownership restructuring of Dow Corning; the $1.5 billion sale of its MEGlobal joint venture interest to EQUATE; its $1.67 billion divestiture of Morton Salt to K+S Aktiengesellschaft, $1.63 billion divestiture of Styron to Bain Capital, and in its divestiture of its global polypropylene business to Braskem
+- Dow Chemical in its transaction with DuPont; its $5 billion Reverse Morris Trust transaction with Olin; its negotiations of the $17.4 billion K-Dow joint venture with PIC of Kuwait and in the ensuing arbitration over PIC’s refusal to close in which Dow was awarded and received $2.2 billion in damages and costs; its $1.67 billion divestiture of Morton Salt to K+S Aktiengesellschaf; $1.63 billion divestiture of Styron to Bain Capital and in its divestiture of its global polypropylene business to Braskem S.A.

-- Liberty Global in its $23.3 billion acquisition of Virgin Media in a stock and cash merger transaction, its $8.2 billion acquisition of Cable & Wireless Communications plc, and on the creation of its tracking stock under English law for operations in Latin America and the Caribbean
+- Liberty Global in its $8.2 billion acquisition of Cable & Wireless Communications plc; its $23.3 billion acquisition of Virgin Media in a stock and cash merger transaction and a related redomestication of the combined group to the UK under a UK public limited company; and on the creation of its tracking stock under English law for operations in Latin America and the Caribbean

-- Anglo American plc in its sale of the Anglo Norte copper business to a consortium led by Audley Capital Advisors LLP, in its $5.39 billion sale to Mitsubishi of a 24.5% interest in Anglo American Sur, a Chilean copper mining company, and its subsequent settlement of a dispute and $2.8 billion sale of an interest in AA Sur to CODELCO, a Chilean state-owned company, and Mitsui, its $1.0 billion auction sale of Moly Cop and AltaSteel businesses to OneSteel and $18.7 billion acquisition of De Beers (through a scheme of arrangement under South African law)
+- Anglo American, a UK based global mining company, in its $5.4 billion sale to Mitsubishi of a 24.5% interest in Anglo American Sur, a Chilean copper mining company, and a subsequent settlement of a dispute, $2.8 billion sale of an interest in AA Sur to, and partnership agreements with, CODELCO, a Chilean state owned company, and Mitsui; its $1 billion sale of Moly-Cop (operating in Chile, Peru and Mexico) and AltaSteel of Canada to OneSteel, an Australian steel company; and a $18.7 billion acquisition of De Beers (through a scheme of arrangement under South African law)

-- Thomson Reuters in its $7.75 billion divestiture of Thomson Learning to Apax and OMERS and in its divestitures of BarBri, Prometric and NETg
+- Thomson Reuters in its $7.75 billion divestiture of Thomson Learning to Apax and OMERS, its divestitures of BarBri, Prometric and NETg and acquisition of MarkMonitor

 - Pechiney, a French public company, in the initially unsolicited and later recommended $6.7 billion public offer for its shares by Alcan (a French and US law transaction)